Bayesian Optimization for Iterative Learning: Bayesian Optimization Preliminaries

 \subsection{Gaussian processes}

-For brevity, we present the GP surrogate model for the black-box function $f$ and omit the GP surrogate for cost $c$ which is similar.
+We present the GP surrogate model for the black-box function $f$ \cite{Rasmussen_2006gaussian}.

-The most common choice of surrogate models is the Gaussian process (GP) \cite{Rasmussen_2006gaussian}.
 A GP defines a probability distribution over functions $f$ under the assumption that any subset of points $\left\{ (\bx_{i},f(\bx_{i})\right\} $ is normally distributed.
 Formally, this is denoted as:

 where $m\left(\bx\right)$ and $k\left(\bx,\bx'\right)$ are the mean and covariance functions, given by $m(\bx)=\mathbb{E}\left[f\left(\bx\right)\right]$ and $k(\bx,\bx')=\mathbb{E}\left[(f\left(\bx\right)-m\left(\bx\right))(f\left(\bx'\right)-m\left(\bx'\right))^{T}\right]$.